 Be approachable and easy to talk to.
 You should challenge ideas when necessary and evaluate and form your own opinions.
 Be collaborative and less condescending in your conversations.
 Strive for understanding and not debate victories.

 For more networking tips, check out these tested career networking tips to improve your job search.

 You’ve done the legwork.
 Now it’s time to apply.
 How are you feeling?
 Are you confident?
 If it’s close, let them disqualify you, don’t disqualify yourself.

 Look at the desired job and assess whether you have enough experience in the field.
-This can include everything from the specific tools and platforms that you are familiar with, to your general understanding of tech-related concepts and trends.
+This can include everything from the specific tools and platforms you are familiar with to your general understanding of tech-related concepts and trends.
 Along with experience, you should also think about whether or not the job will be fun and engaging.
 If you find that the tasks feel repetitive or boring, then it may not be the right fit for you.

 Finally, consider whether or not the position will fulfill you.
 Does it involve working on interesting projects that interest you and utilize your skills?
 Will you be able to learn new things and develop your abilities as time goes on?
 If so, then that job might just be right for you.
 Go into your job application with confidence.
 Good luck!